JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Completed section 12 - Testing
+Working on section 13 - Deployment

 ## Differences from Andrew